This accessibility statement applies to findahome.bromford.co.uk

 We are aware of the following non-compliances.

 The wording of some hyperlinks on our website are not as clear and direct as they should be.
-This is a failing of WCAG 2.1 success criterion 2.4.4 (Link purpose).
-We plan to review all of the hyperlinks on our website and update them to make their purpose clear by the end of January 2021.
+This is a failing of WCAG 2.1 success criterion 2.4.4 (link purpose), 3.2.5 (change on request), 4.1.2 (name, role and value) and 1.3.1 (info and relationships).
+We plan to review all of the hyperlinks on our website and update them to make their purpose clear by the end of May 2021.

-Parts of our colour usage on our website fails WCAG 2.1 success criterion 1.4.3 (contrast) and 1.4.11 (non-text contrast).
-Links, certain buttons and other elements are orange and white, which presents a contrast ratio of less than 4.5:1.
-We plan to alter the colour of our hyperlinks by the end of January 2021.
+Parts of our colour usage on our website fails WCAG 2.1 success criterion 1.4.3 (contrast) 1.4.11 (non-text contrast).
+Links, certain buttons and error messages are examples of elements on the site that present a contrast ratio of less than 4.5:1.
+We plan to alter the colour of our hyperlinks by the end of May 2021.

-Certain text on our website can’t be resized up to 200% - this is a failing of WCAG 2.1 criteria 1.4.10 (Reflow).
-We plan to amend this function by the end of January 2021.
+Text on our website can’t be resized up to 200% - this is a failing of WCAG 2.1 criteria 1.4.4 (resize).
+We plan to amend this function by the end of May 2021

 Our accessibility roadmap shows how and when we plan to improve accessibility on these websites.